 Contrary to previous years, the tables in the Credit risk - Corporate loans note now contain both the corporate loans and the investment loans in one section to better follow NIBC's internal business operations.
 NIBC steers its business on internal Product Market Combination classification, however it can be mapped to the industry sectors of NACE classification, if necessary.
-For comparability purposes portfolio breakdown based on NACE codes is also provided in a separate document published on the NIBC annual report website.
-The change from a sector and activity view towards a combined Product Market Combination was implemented on 1 January 2019.
+For comparability purposes portfolio breakdown based on NACE codes is also provided in a separate document published on NIBC's annual report website.
+The change from a sector and activity view towards a combined Product Market Combination was implemented on I January 2019.
 The 2018 amounts have been adjusted to the portfolio structure as well to provide comparable numbers.
 The investment loans can be found in the portfolio: Mezzanine Equity Partners.

-Tables 59-2 and 59-3 display a breakdown of the Corporate Loan portfolio among regions and portfolio at year-end 2019 and 2018.
-The Corporate Loan portfolio decreased by EUR 174 million in 2019 to EUR 9,076 million mainly due to exposure decreases in the portfolios: Shipping, Financial Sponsors & Leveraged Finance, and Energy.
+Tables 55-2 and 55-3 display a breakdown of the Corporate Loan portfolio among regions and portfolio, at year-end 2019 and 2018.
+The Corporate Loan portfolio decreased by EUR 156 million in 2019 to EUR 9,496 million mainly due to exposure decreases in the portfolios: Shipping, Financial Sponsors and Leveraged Finance and Energy.
 The decreases in the geographic region were mainly in Germany and United Kingdom.
 The relative weight of NIBC's core growth market the Netherlands increased, as well as the share of 'The rest of Europe'.
-The corporate loan portfolio in the Netherlands increased to 47% of the total exposure at 31 December 2019 (31 December 2018: 44%).
+The corporate loan portfolio in the Netherlands increased to 49% of the total exposure at 31 December 2019 (31 December 2018: 46%).